PhantomBot/nightly-build/README.md

 **No support will be provided for the nightly build.**  Please report bugs, but, we will not answer questions regarding how to setup, install, or configure new features.
 Typically instructions for new features will be included on the Nightly Build page for items that we would like folks to test when they are ready to be tested.

 # Reporting Bugs
 Please report any bugs to the Community page URL provided at the end of this section.
-Do ensure that your bug report includes:
+Do ensure that your bug report includes everything we ask for on in the Bug Report template:

-* Date and/or Build ID of the Nightly Build being used; Example: 18 Jul 2016 (Git Repo: 9d29388)
+* Nightly Build version - include the PhantomBot Version and Build Revision from startup.
 * OS and Java version.
-Some example formats you could provide:
-    Windows 10.0.10586 - Java(TM) SE Runtime Environment (build 1.8.0_92-b14)
-    CentOS Linux release 7.2.1511 - OpenJDK Runtime Environment (build 1.8.0_91-b14)
+Take this from the startup of PhantomBot.
+* Browser version, if using the Control Panel.
 * Steps to reproduce the bug.
 * Any relevant log information.
 This may be from the console, logs/core-error, logs/error, or stacktrace file.
 * Screenshots as appropriate, for example, reporting a UI issue in the Control Panel.